What To Bring On A Picnic

 Drinks

 Soft drinks and juices are a great choice.
 Bringing individual bottles and cans make them easy to serve.
-Always make sure to have some bottles of water available too.
+Always make sure to have some water bottles available too.
 If you’re picnicking somewhere where you’re allowed alcohol then a bottle of wine is a great option.
 Or you might enjoy bottles of beer or coolers.
+And don’t forget to pack a bottle opener.

 Serving Ware

 A picnic can be elevated by using real china plates, cutlery, glasses and cloth napkins.
+There’s something about using real dishes in the outdoors that feels extra fancy and special and you’re sure to get bonus points from your friends for bringing them.
 Just pack them carefully and remember to think about how you’ll bring them home dirty and include a plastic bag to tuck them into.

 To makes things easier and less breakable though, consider using plastic.
-They make such beautiful plastic dishes and glasses now.
+They make such beautiful plastic dishes, plastic utensils, and glasses now.

 There’s also always the option of paper plates and disposable.
 There are more and more environmentally friendly options now too in disposable dishes so look out for biodegradable options.